johnwquarles/describe-dependencies/dependencies.md

 _Turns off all rules that are unnecessary or might conflict with Prettier._

-Total usages detected: 1
+Uses detected: 1

- - /Users/johnQ/code/describe-dependencies/.eslintrc.json
+ - .eslintrc.json

 ### **eslint-plugin-import**